 And while…

-He may be a little shy around strangers, it’s not like he is going to run around attacking anyone he doesn’t know, it’s just that he is going to retain a health “Skepticism” about anyone he is not properly introduced to.
-Which we here at IndulgeYourPet think is good thing!
+He may be a little shy around strangers.
+It’s not like he will run around attacking anyone he doesn’t know; it’s just that he will retain a healthy “Skepticism” about anyone he is not properly introduced to.
+Which we here at IndulgeYourPet think is a good thing!

 Training the Curly Coated Retriever

-Training the curly coated retriever is really very easy because he is very smart and responsive to commands and he loves receiving love and attention from his owners.
+Training the curly-coated retriever is easy because he is brilliant, responsive to commands, and loves receiving love and attention from his owners.
 Which always makes for a great student!

 They’re also a lot…